xformerfhs/filesigner/README.md

 This is a `json` file whose structure and the meaning of the fields are described in [file_format.md](doc/en/file_format.md).
 A detailed description of the various calculations and data formats can be found in [technical_specification.md](doc/en/technical_specification.md).

+When the program runs, it prints a detailed description of its operations.
+The output contains a so-called "verification id".
+This verification id is needed for the verification of the signatures.
+It is the information that should be published in a safe place.

 The possible return codes are the following:

 | Code | Meaning                   |